dciccale/openhiringmatrix/README.md

 ## Introduction

+In this document we will explain what this project is about and how you can implement it successfully in your hiring process.

 The Open Hiring Matrix (OHM) is a framework designed to bring clarity, fairness, and consistency to the hiring process.
-By offering a structured view of the requirements for a role, including how important each skill is and providing an evaluation system, it enables companies to assess candidates across multiple skills, ensuring that the hiring decision is not based on subjective criteria or misconceptions between the candidate and the company.
+By offering a structured view—in the form of a matrix—of the requirements for a role, including how important each skill is for that role, and providing an evaluation system that enable companies to assess candidates across multiple skills, hard and soft, ensuring that the hiring decision is not based on subjective criteria or misconceptions between the candidate and the company.

-OHM empowers both companies and candidates by making the selection process more transparent: candidates gain insight into the specific skills and requirements that matter most for the role, while companies benefit from a clear, quantifiable method to compare how much candidates align with the open role.
+OHM empowers both companies and candidates by making the hiring process more transparent: candidates gain insight into the specific skills and requirements that matter most for the role, while companies benefit from a clear, quantifiable method to compare how much candidates align with the open position.

-The matrix approach helps organizations prioritize what they value in a role—whether it’s technical expertise, soft skills, or cultural fit—while providing a balanced, holistic view of each candidate.
-In essence, OHM aligns expectations on both sides of the hiring equation, creating a fair and data-driven approach to talent acquisition.
+The approach of OHM, aims to help organizations identify what skills they value the most in a role—whether it’s technical expertise, soft skills, or cultural fit—while providing a balanced, comprehensive assessment of each candidate across a variety of attributes.
+In essence, OHM aligns expectations on both sides of the hiring process, creating a fair and data-driven approach to talent acquisition from the start.

-Having a clear representation of what the company values most helps to align expectations and reduce bias.
-It ensures that the selected candidate is the best fit for the role overall, reducing uncertainty and preventing mistakes or assumptions during the interview process.
-This improves communication between companies and candidates and ultimately leads to better outcomes for both parties.

 ## Why

-When reviewing job descriptions, it is often unclear what the company values most in a candidate when describing skills and requirements.
-For example, job descriptions might include terms like "Experience with...," "Strong knowledge of...," "Solid knowledge of...," "Advanced knowledge of...," or "Familiarity with..." without clarifying the level of proficiency required for each skill.
+When reviewing job descriptions, it’s often unclear what the company prioritizes from the list of required skills.

-From a candidate’s perspective, it is challenging to understand the relative importance of each skill or how they align with the role.
-Not all skills will be equally important, and some may be highly required, while others are less so.
-OHM provides a structured and transparent way to share and evaluate candidates based on the skills and requirements that matter most for the role.
-It is a tool to help both companies and candidates align expectations and make more informed decisions.
+Phrases like 'Experience with...,' 'Strong knowledge of...,' 'Solid knowledge of...,' 'Advanced knowledge of...,' or 'Familiarity with...' can make it difficult to determine which skill or adjective—if we focus on the descriptive language—carries more weight

+Does "Solid knowledge" imply more expertise than "Advanced knowledge"?
+Or does "Experience with" hold more value than "Strong knowledge"?

+Some cases might feel more clear than others, for instance "Experience with" seems to be clear that means more than "Familiarity with", right?

+Because there is no easy way to quantify these terms, we often rely on adjectives that are loosely defined and can be interpreted differently by different people.

+It is probably known by now that the list of requirements, especially in the tech industry, feel endless sometimes and we know we can't easily evaluate everything that is asked for in a practicable way.
+Moreover not only hard skills are being evaluated, but also soft skills, experience, cultural fit, etc, which arguably in many cases could be or have been a reason for rejection as well.

+We all could benefit from a way of being transparent on the spectrum of dimensions or skillset that are necessary and that will be evaluated during a hiring process in order to align better bettwen the company and the candidate.

-As a candidate, understanding how much you align with the role, based on clear and objective criteria, can increase confidence when applying.
-This, in turn, improves the company’s chances of finding someone who is a great fit for the role.
+As a candidate, understanding how much you think you align with the role and a company, may increase the chances to apply eagerly with confidence and for the company it could increase the chances of finding a great match faster.

 ## Purpose